mjain1992/SuryaSoftware/README.md

 2) Open the folder in Java editor, like  Eclipse

-3) Add the java-json library as external JARs.
+3) Add the java-json.jar library as external JARs.
 Like, add it in Libraries in the project's(Responsetime) folder.

 4) Run the "main" method of the file ResponseTime.java.